 The receptor cells for the taste are arranged in buds, which are on the tongue in the taste buds, but also in the mucous membranes of the oral cavity.
-Approximately 25% are located on the anterior two-thirds of the tongue, another 50% on the posterior third.
+About 25% are located on the front two-thirds of the tongue, another 50% on the back third.
 The remainder spread to soft palate, larynx, nasopharynx, and upper esophagus.
 On the tongue there are concentrated areas for the individual flavors.
 For sweet this is the tongue tip, for salty the front and for sour the rear tongue margin area (left and right), as well as for bitter the upper tongue area in the rear area.
 The areas not but not clearly demarcated, but fluent.

 The sensation of taste is passed on to the brain and here only "translated" or perceived.
 The disturbance of the perception of taste is called dysgeusia, the loss of the sense of taste as ageusia.
 Both can be caused by various diseases, but also by drugs.
 The taste was developed in the course of evolution to allow for the necessary nutritional and nutritional information for survival.
 So sweet for carbohydrate, as well as fat and umami for protein-rich foods that are high nutritional value respectively.
 The salt taste or hunger for salty on the other hand helps humans to keep the mineral balance in the body as balanced as possible.
 Bitter and sour taste, however, indicate toxic or spoiled food.

 The number of papillae is constantly decreasing, so the sense of taste weakens with age.
 Humans are able to learn biologically / genetically negative sensory impressions as positive.
 Social pressure also plays an essential role here.
 For example, only a few make it to the beer to defy, disgustingly bitter it may taste at the first enjoyment.
 For the gustatory (g) and trigeminal (t) sensations are mainly responsible: